Glenda Jackson: Views

-Jackson voiced her support for Blair's successor as prime minister, Gordon Brown, in 2008.
+In the 1992 Labour Party leadership election, Jackson supported the successful candidate, John Smith.
+In the 1994 leadership election, she backed Tony Blair, who won the contest and subsequently became prime minister.
+Jackson voiced her support for Blair's successor Gordon Brown as prime minister in 2008.
 Brown appeared with Jackson on a campaign visit for the 2010 general election, with him describing her as "a very close friend".
-In the 2010 Labour leadership election, with Brown having stood down, Jackson voted for David Miliband, considered to be more of a political moderate than his older brother Ed (a figure on the party's soft left), who was ultimately elected as party leader.

-Following her departure from parliament, the Labour Party elected Jeremy Corbyn as its leader.
-Jackson has stated that she supported him "as a person", and would have nominated him in the 2015 leadership election.
-However, she qualified her support, adding, "Never in a million years would I have voted for him, though."
+In the 2010 leadership election, with Brown having stood down, Jackson voted for David Miliband, considered to be more of a political moderate than his younger brother, Ed Miliband, a figure on the party's soft left who was ultimately elected as party leader.
+Following her departure from Parliament, the Labour Party elected Jeremy Corbyn as its leader.
+Jackson stated that she supported him "as a person", and would have nominated him in the 2015 leadership election.
+She qualified her support, adding: "Never in a million years would I have voted for him, though."